UK coronavirus death toll rises to 2,921, up 24% in a day

 Worldwide, the coronavirus death toll is more than 47,000.

-Reporting by Guy Faulconbridge and Kate Holton, editing by andy Bruce
+Reporting by Guy Faulconbridge and Kate Holton, editing by Andy Bruce